val314159/christophergs.github.io/_posts/2016-02-07-metawear-guide-pt5.md

 <br>

-Now we will create an `onClick` listener for the accelerometer switch.
+Next we will create an `onClick` listener for the accelerometer switch.
 The syntax for the switch onClick is a little different, but the concept is the same:

 {% highlight java %}
 Switch accel_switch = (Switch) findViewById(R.id.accel_switch);